jzbjyb/LPAQA/README.md

 # LPAQA: Language model Prompt And Query Archive

+This repository contains data and code for the paper [How Can We Know What Language Models Know?](https://arxiv.org/abs/1911.12543)

 ## Install
 Our repository is based on [LAMA](https://github.com/facebookresearch/LAMA).
 Please download our fork from [here](https://github.com/jzbjyb/LAMA) and follow the instructions to set up the environment and download pre-trained language models.